 Decanting freshly brewed French press coffee.

-A method that goes by many names, the humble drip coffee is a style characterised by pouring hot water over ground coffee.
+The humble drip coffee is a style characterised by pouring hot water over ground coffee.
 It allows gravity to draw the water through the coffee bed and filter into a vessel.

 However, the term “pour over” does not apply to batch brewers.
 It only applies to manual drip brewing, where the water is poured by hand onto the ground coffee.